Mort Sahl: Nightclub shows and national acclaim

 Television host Steve Allen, who originated the Tonight Show, said he was "struck by how amateur he seemed," but added that the observation was not meant as a criticism, but as a "compliment".
 He noted that all the previous successful comics dressed formally, were glib and well-rehearsed, and were always in control of their audiences.
 Allen said that Sahl's "very un-show business manner was one of the things I liked when I first saw him work."

 Sahl dressed casually, with no tie and usually wearing his trademark V-neck campus-style sweater.
 His stage presence was seen as being "candid and cool, the antithesis of the slick comic," stated theater critic Gerald Nachman.
 And although Sahl acquired a reputation for being an intellectual comedian, it was an image he disliked and disagreed with: "It was absurd.
 I was barely a C student," he said.
 His naturalness on stage was partly due to his preferring improvisation over carefully rehearsed monologues.
 Sahl explained:

 I never found you could write the act.
 You can't rehearse the audience's responses.
 You adjust to them every night.
 I come in with only an outline.
 You've got to have a spirit of adventure.
 I follow my instincts and the audience is my jury.

 His casual style of stand-up, where he seemed to be one-on-one with his audience, influenced new comedians, including Lenny Bruce and Dick Gregory.
 Sahl was the least controversial, however, because he dressed and looked "collegiate" and focused on politics, while Bruce confronted sexual and language conventions and Gregory focused on the civil rights movement.
-After seeing Mort Sahl on stage, Woody Allen, whose writings were often about his personal life, decided to give it a try: "I'd never had the nerve to talk about it before.
+After seeing Sahl on stage, Woody Allen, whose writings were often about his personal life, decided to give it a try: "I'd never had the nerve to talk about it before.
 Then Mort Sahl came along with a whole new style of humor, opening up vistas for people like me."

 Commenting on Sahl's monologues, Nachman described him as a "gifted narrator, so good at taking you along on his travels that you didn't quite realize until the show was over that you had been on a labyrinthine journey."
 The speed with which Sahl gave his monologues was also notable.
 British film critic Penelope Gilliatt recalled how Sahl's improvisation "goes on a breakneck stammering loop and you think it will never make the circle.
 It always does."
 For her it was like watching a circus act: "He freewheels a bike on a high wire tightrope with his brain racing and his hands off the handlebars."